 I invest $150 per month in General Electric’s plan through their transfer agent, BNY Mellon Shareowner Services, and they charge $1 per purchase.
 So, only $149 of my $150 is used to buy GE shares.
 Of course, that’s a lower cost than any discount broker.
 And my quarterly GE dividends are reinvested (used to purchase additional shares) at no cost.

-Microsoft (MSFT) switched transfer agents in the middle of last year, from BNY Mellon to American Stock Transfer & Trust Co (AST).
-Unfortunately, in this case, the cost of my $100 monthly investment in Microsoft went from $2 to just under $3.
+When Microsoft (MSFT) switched transfer agents from BNY Mellon to American Stock Transfer & Trust Co (AST), the cost of my $100 monthly investment in Microsoft went from $2 to just under $3.
 Of all the plans I’ve looked into, the flat $5 fee I pay to invest $200 each month in Toyota (TM), is the highest I have seen.
 Toyota’s transfer agent is BNY Mellon, and I suspect the cost is higher because it is a foreign company, though traded on the NYSE.

+To get a good sense of what companies offer direct stock purchase plans, visit Computershare’s website.
+This transfer agent administers an astounding number of company plans, and their site is the most user-friendly of the ones I’ve visited.
+You can search company plans by name, and according to plan attributes, such as “No Purchase Fees.”
 But remember, any search on this site will return only companies for which Computershare is the transfer agent.
-If the company you search doesn’t come up, go first to that company’s website to determine who their transfer agent is, and whether they offer a direct purchase plan.
+If the company you search doesn’t come up, go first to that company’s website to determine who their transfer agent is, and whether they offer a direct stock purchase plan.

 How to begin a direct stock purchase plan

-So how difficult is it to begin a direct stock purchase plan?
-It’s not difficult at all.
+It’s not difficult at all to begin a direct stock purchase plan.
 It’s every bit as easy as opening a brokerage account, and the process can be defined in eight simple steps:

 - Determine what stock you want to buy.